GoXLR-on-Linux/goxlr-utility/README_NEW.md

 * Remote Access.
 Control your GoXLR from another computer on your network
 * A Sample 'Pre-Buffer'.
 Record audio from before you press the button
 * Exit Actions, including saving profiles and loading other profiles / lighting
 * Multiple Device Support.
-Run more than one GoXLR simultaneously
+Run more than one GoXLR simultaneously on one PC
 * A CLI and API for basic or advanced scripting and automation

 ## Downloads